The Daily Walk with Love

 in 1st book as pope

-MIR: The Land, Mother Earth & Peace (Link points to Home page and blog), November 11, 2019, by Paul Evans, video is Casting Crowns – Who Am I courtesy of jkstar09 and YouTube.
+The Daily Walk with Love (Link points to Home page and blog), republished June 22, 2020, by Paul Evans.
+I keep on republishing this article because I identify with Pope Francis and keep hoping against hope that some of you rich folks might pay attention.
+Parts of the article are a little dated, but Francis’ loving and caring message shines through it all.
+Video is Casting Crowns – Who Am I courtesy of jkstar09 and YouTube.
 Brothers and Sisters, Peace, Love, Understanding, Toleration, Acceptance and Forgiveness: Let us TRULY Love God and Love Our Neighbors as Ourselves, without Prejudice or Hypocrisy!
 As is written: “Let not mercy and truth forsake thee: bind them about thy neck; write them upon the table of thine heart:” (courtesy of The Official King James Bible Online, Proverbs 3:3).
 “Dedicated to the “little guys” – the common man – around the world.

 This is an important article I have republished a couple of times, so a small part of the documentation is outdated.
 Still, the major points I wanted to make are covered well, I think.